InformaticsMatters/kubernetes-ansible-projects/README.md

 presenting you with a terminal in it where you will find a dedicated `ansible` and `kubectl`.

-If this is a fresh clone of the repository you will need to populate the submodule directories before you can use them - Git does not do this automatically without help.
-To do this after cloning just run the following command in the terminal: -

-    git submodule update --init --recursive

->   When you clone this repository you can add the command-line option
-    `--recurse-submodules` to do this automatically

->   To read more about how submodules work read Git's [submodules] documentation

-Now that you have a fully populated project (and Ansible) you can now run playbooks by moving to the relevant submodule directory.
+You can now run playbooks by moving to the relevant submodule directory.

-To run our basic **ansible-infrastructre** playbook using parameters for a local cluster simply change to its directory and run the `site.yaml` file: -
+To run our basic **ansible-infrastructure** playbook (using our built-in parameters for a local cluster) simply change to its directory and run the `site.yaml` file: -

     pushd ansible-infrastructure
     ansible-playbook site.yaml -e @parameters-local.yaml